fryktoria/On-the-Fly-Shortest-Path/README.md

 The measurements of the lines from the start point/exit point to the graph and the distance of the path on graph are being made as per the active CRS of the QGIS project.
 The QGIS 'on the fly' transformation feature can be used to take measurements with different CRS.
 The Results window presents the CRS and ellipsoid which have been used for the measurement.

+NOTE: When the `Include entry/exit points` of the configuration dialog is checked, the total length from entry point, along the line and to the exit point appears in the panel.
+When unchecked, only the length along the line network appears in the panel.
+The Results window continues to show all lengths.

 ## Fiber Loss Budget measurements

 The loss for the entry/exit path is calculated as the sum of: